violapatrao22/GoT_screen_time/README.md

-# Screen time of the Game of Thrones' Characters
+# Screen time of Game of Thrones Characters
 This contains the datasets and the `R` scripts used to create visualizations.

 ## Datasets